rajeshraman63/GoalTracker/README.md

-# GoalTracker
+# Goal Tracker
 This app helps to track  your goals very easily.

 # Libraries used
-Firebase -  for database
+Firebase -   Dynamic database